-- 1. Log in to the Jenkins backend and click Manage Jenkins on the left sidebar. - 2.
-On the Manage Jenkins panel, click Manage Plugins. - 3.
-On the Available tab, select Kubernetes, Git Parameter, and Extended Choice Parameter. - Locale : Chinese language plug-in.
-Installing this plug-in can make the Jenkins interface default to the Chinese version. - Kubernetes: indicates the Kubernetes plug-in. - Git Parameter and Extended Choice Parameter: are used to pass parameters during package building.
-Take the Kubernetes plug-in as an example, as shown in the following figure:
+- 1. Log in to the Jenkins backend and click Manage Jenkins in the left sidebar. - 2.
+On the Manage Jenkins panel, click Manage plug-ins. - 3.
+In the Available tab, check Locale, Kubernetes, Git Parameter, and Extended Choice Parameter.

+Locale indicates a Chinese language plug-in.
+If this plug-in is installed, the Jenkins UI is in Chinese by default.
+Kubernetes indicates the Kubernetes plug-in.

+Git Parameter and Extended Choice Parameter are used to pass parameters during package building.
+The following figure shows the Kubernetes plug-in as an example: